WRF Physics¶

 mp_physics=38

-Similar to option 28, but computes two-moment prognostics for graupel and hail and includes a predicted density graupel category.
-This option requires the datafile qr_acr_qg_mp38V1.dat to be in the directory where wrf.exe is run.
-Alternatively, that file can be computed by using namelist option write_thompson_mp38table=.true. (but this can take up to 18 min to compute this table using a 12-CPU job, 4 min on 128-CPU, and several hours if computed on a single CPU).
+Similar to Thompson Aerosol-aware, but computes two-moment prognostics for graupel and hail and includes a predicted density graupel category.
+Datafile qr_acr_qg_mp38V1.dat must be in the directory where wrf.exe is run, or it can alternatively be computed using namelist option write_thompson_mp38table=.true. (note this may take ~20 mins using 12 CPUs, ~5 mins with 128 CPUs, and several hours with a single CPU).

 Morrison double-moment scheme with CESM aerosol¶